Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: I have one on dentistry.
 I was wondering, I was told I have a, you know, I need a filling.
 And I asked the guy about it.
 And I was told, well, if you let it go, the bacteria will eat through and eventually get your nerve.
 And I think you have a different opinion about that.
 But my thought was this.
 If you have something wrong with the tooth already, is it the same theory that the bacteria is doing something to that already damaged material?
 Or is the bacteria actually eating away at your tooth?

 A: Well, you've asked a very large subject.
 I'm not going to go into it fully.
 If you have, let's say, a composite that's plastic, it sets off dioxins and phthalates.
 It causes bacteria to grow underneath.
 It also causes a recession of gums.
 It also causes a recession of nerves.
 Composites are not good things to put in.
 Plastic fillings.
-It inlays or onlays what you're forcing or surrounding.
-Those are the things we use.
+Get inlays or onlays or porcelain or ceramic.
+Those are the things to use.
 Crowns too.

 Q: [unintelligible]